 1.2.2.
-The engagement partner shall be a member of a firm that applies the SQMs.
+The engagement partner shall be a member of a firm that applies the ISQMs, or national requirements that are at least as demanding as the ISQMs.

 Systems of quality management, including the policies or procedures, are the responsibility of the firm.
-SQM 1, applies to all firms that perform audits.
-If an engagement quality review is required by the firm's policies or procedures established in accordance with SQM 1, then SQM 2,2 applies.
-SQM 2 deals with the appointment and eligibility of the engagement quality reviewer, and the performance and documentation of the engagement quality review.
+ISQM 1, applies to all firms that perform audits.
+If an engagement quality review is required by the firm's policies or procedures established in accordance with ISQM 1, then ISQM 2,6 applies.
+ISQM 2 deals with the appointment and eligibility of the engagement quality reviewer, and the performance and documentation of the engagement quality review.